yashna02/MRIO-SDA-using-PyMRIO/README.md

-# MRIO-SDA
+# MRIO-SDA using PyMRIO
-Performs an MRIO-SDA analysis using WIOD 2016 Release
+Performs a Structural Decomposition Analysis (SDA) on India's CO2 emissions using an Environemntally Extended Multiregional Input Output (EE-MRIO) framework.